ZerdBG3/RAW/Features.md

 * **Shield Master: Gives Shove (both options) as a bonus action after attacking on your turn**

 ## Spells
+* **Call Lightning creates a storm area, inside which the caster can target a smaller area to deal damage each turn**
 * **Find Familiar**
   - **Base summons (not the ones granted by Pact of the Chain) had all their attacks replaced by the Distract Action (kept their attack animations because they're cool, though)**
   - **Removed all separate actions they had, except the Cat's Meow, because it has no combat functionality**